Area-53-Robotics/53D-High-Stakes-Notebook/entries/clamp-2/build-troubleshooting.typ

     - Zipties
     - Delrin
-    - The remaining materials can be found in the toolbox
+    - The remaining materials can be found in the toolbox ],

-  ],
   [
     === Assembly
-    - Problem: The clamp did not have a full range of motion when the pistons were fully extended
+    - #text(red)[Problem:] The clamp did not have a full range of motion when the pistons were fully extended
-    - Solution: We moved the pistons up a hole.
+    - #text(green)[Solution:] We moved the pistons up a hole.
 We added a 2x2x1 C-channel to the piston mount to do this.
     - Replaced the rubber stopper with a standoff
         - Metal standoffs could dig into the mobile goal, in contrast to the rubber bumper that morphs to the surface that it contacts.
     - Moved the bearing blocks to a more accessible location.
   ],
   figure(
     image("build-troubleshooting/24.10.5-2.png", width: 160pt),
     caption: "Picture of our new clamp during scrimmage" ),